avivasolutionsnl/Nyxie/README.md

 ## Getting started
 - Open a console en navigate to the repository root folder.

-- Build the project in Visual Studio and publish the projects to the \build folder
+- Build the project in Visual Studio and publish the projects to the following folders Promethium.Serialization --> \build\website Sitecore.Commerce.Engine --> \build\commerce

 - Copy your Sitecore license file (license.xml) to the .\license folder